-Automotive Products revenues in the "Other countries" category are sales to customer automotive manufacturing plants in Korea, Canada, Hungary, China, and the United Kingdom as well as other foreign automotive customers.
+Automotive Products revenues in the "Other countries" category are sales to customer automotive manufacturing plants in Korea, Canada, Hungary, China, and the United Kingdom, as well as other foreign automotive customers.
 Most of the Company's non-U.S. sales are invoiced and paid in U.S. dollars.
-During the years ended December 31, 2021, 2020 and 2019, approximately 8%, 7% and 7% of the Company's net sales were invoiced and paid in foreign currencies, respectively.
+During the years ended December 31, 2022, 2021 and 2020, approximately 7%, 8% and 7% of the Company's net sales were invoiced and paid in foreign currencies, respectively.

-In 2021, the Company had three automotive customers (including direct sales to OEM customers and sales through their Tier 1 suppliers), which individually accounted for 10% or more of net sales as follows:
+In 2022, the Company had three automotive customers (including direct sales to original equipment manufacturer ("OEM") customers and sales through their Tier 1 suppliers), which individually accounted for 10% or more of net sales as follows:

 Toyota Motor Company Volkswagen Group General Motors

+2022 16% 13% 10%

 2021 15% 13% 11%

 2020 14% 14% 12%

-2019 13% 14% 11%